ubsicap/assure_support_site/public/qa-plugin/account-reclaim/README.md

 1. `userid`: The same value of a user in `^users` that is archived
 1. `email`: Original email of an archived user
 1. `reclaimcode`: Similar to `emailcode` in `^users`, but used for this process
-1. `lastreclaim`: A timestamp representing the last time this user attempted to reclaim

 Two pages are created: `recover-account` and `account-reclaim`.
 The recovery page explains the process and prompts the user to enter an email address associated with an archived account.